Abargallo19/Abargallo19/README.md

     },
   challenge:
     "Studying to take Security+ exam",
-    "Learning to specialize in Nodejs"
+    "Learning to specialize in Nodejs",
+    "Learning Linux"
 }
 ```